 You might've often heard that school admissions for the Ivy League and other top schools is "just a crapshoot."
 Or perhaps you've heard a different variation of this phrase: "It's just random."
 "Accept your outcome and move on."

 Here's the truth: admissions are only crapshoots for the marginal person that the school wants to admit (i.e., the person that the school is indifferent about admitting and can take or leave).

 The truth is that everyone who applies has a different chance of admission.
-If you’re a true superstar, your admissions chance is probably greater than 90%.
-If you’re a weak applicant, your admissions rate will be near 0%.
+If you're a true superstar, your admissions chance is closer to 90%.
+If you're a weak applicant, your admissions rate will be near 0%.